Admission Validation¶

 Expected error:

-The ScheduledMachine "test-incomplete-schedule" is invalid:
+The ScheduledMachine "test-bad-schedule-group" is invalid:

 spec: